Dental Hygiene

 The graduate has reliably demonstrated the ability to:

-3. Design, implement and evaluate a range of primary, interceptive, therapeutic, preventive, and on-going oral health care services to meet the unique needs of clients.
+3. formulate, implement and evaluate preventive, therapeutic and supportive oral health care plans to meet client-centred needs and preferences;

-5. Identify, select, implement and evaluate quality assurance standards and protocols which contribute to a safe and effective working environment.
+5. implement and evaluate quality assurance standards, protocols and guidelines to ensure safe, efficient, and compliant working environment;

 External Recognition

 The program is accredited by the Commission on Dental Accreditation of Canada.
-Graduates are eligible to write the National Dental Hygiene Certification Exam, and upon successful completion of the program and exam, register with the College of Dental Hygienists of Ontario which is a legal requirement to practice in the province.
+Graduates are eligible to write the National Dental Hygiene Certification Exam; additional fees apply.
+Upon successful completion of the program and exam, graduates are required to register with the College of Dental Hygienists of Ontario which is a legal requirement to practice in the province of Ontario; additional fees apply.

 Program Progression